QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: QCircuitBench Dataset

-Based on theses principles, we proposed the framework of QCircuitNet.
-Below is a more detailed explanation for the 7 components of the dataset: \begin{enumerate}[leftmargin=*] \item \textbf{Problem Description:} carefully hand-crafted prompts stating the oracle to be constructed or the target problem to be solved in natural language and latex math formulas.
-If the problem involves the usage of a quantum oracle or composite gates beyond the standard gate library, the interfaces of the oracle / gate will also be included (input qubits, output qubits, function mechanism). \item \textbf{Generation Code:} one general Qiskit~\citep{Qiskit2024} code to create quantum circuits for oracles or algorithms of different settings, such as distinct secret strings or various qubit numbers.
-We choose Qiskit as the main experiment platform because it is a general quantum programming software widely used for the complete workflow from creating quantum circuits to transpiling, simulation, and execution on real hardware. \item \textbf{Algorithm Circuit:} a .qasm file storing the quantum circuit for each specific setting.
-We choose OpenQASM 3.0~\citep{cross2022openqasm} as the format to store the quantum circuits, because Qiskit, as a python library, can only create quantum circuits at runtime instead of explicitly saving the circuits at gate level.\footnote{Although currently the Qiskit APIs for importing and dumping OpenQASM 3.0 files are still in experimental stage, we choose to adopt version 3.0 over 2.0 in that it supports saving parameterized circuits, which allows for extending the framework to variational quantum algorithms~\citep{cerezo2021variational}.} \item \textbf{Post-Processing Function:} this is for Algorithm Design task only, see Section \ref{subsec:algorithm-design}.
+Based on theses principles, we proposed the framework of QCircuitBench.
+Below is a more detailed explanation for the 7 components of the dataset: \begin{enumerate}[leftmargin=6mm] \item \textbf{Problem Description:} carefully hand-crafted prompts stating the oracle to be constructed or the target problem to be solved in natural language and latex math formulas.
+If the problem involves the usage of a quantum oracle or composite gates beyond the standard gate library, the interfaces of the oracle / gate will also be included (input qubits, output qubits, function mechanism).

+\item \textbf{Generation Code:} one general Qiskit code to create quantum circuits for oracles or algorithms of different settings, such as distinct secret strings or various qubit numbers.
+We choose Qiskit as the main experiment platform because it is a general quantum programming software widely used for the complete workflow from creating quantum circuits to transpiling, simulation, and execution on real hardware.

+\item \textbf{Algorithm Circuit:} a .qasm file storing the quantum circuit for each specific setting.
+We choose OpenQASM 3.0 as the format to store the quantum circuits, because Qiskit, as a python library, can only create quantum circuits at runtime instead of explicitly saving the circuits at gate level.\footnote{Although currently the Qiskit APIs for importing and dumping OpenQASM 3.0 files are still in experimental stage, we choose to adopt version 3.0 over 2.0 in that it supports saving parameterized circuits, which allows for extending the framework to variational quantum algorithms~\citep{cerezo2021variational}.} \item \textbf{Post-Processing Function:} this is for Quantum Algorithm Design task only, see Section \ref{subsec:algorithm-design}.
 The function takes a complete quantum circuit as input, uses the Qiskit AerSimulator to execute the circuit, and returns the final answer to the original problem according to the simulation results.
 For state preparation problems such as creating a GHZ state of $n$ qubits, this function returns the qubit indices of the generated state.

+\item \textbf{Oracle/Gate Definition:} a .inc file to provide definitions of oracles or composite gates.
+For oracle construction tasks, this only includes the definition of composite gates required to build the oracle.
+For algorithm design tasks, we also provide the gate definition of the oracle in this file, which successfully delivers the oracle in a black-box way.